 Simplilearn’s Applied Machine Learning Certification Program: What to Expect

-If you’re ready to embrace the future and expand your professional acumen, Simplilearn’s Applied Machine Learning Certification Program, in partnership with Purdue, is a great place to start.
+If you’re ready to embrace the future and expand your professional acumen, Simplilearn’s AI and ML Certification Program, in partnership with Purdue, is a great place to start.
 Not only does it leverage Purdue’s academic excellence in this growing field, but it employs a combination of live, instructor-led classes, self-paced videos, case studies, and hands-on projects to ensure you’re career-ready upon completion.

 Best of all, this course—designed with the demands and time constraints of busy professionals in mind—can be completed from anywhere you have a reliable internet connection.
 In order to qualify for this program, you must have a bachelor's degree (with marks of at least 50 percent) and a basic understanding of object-oriented programming.
 While it’s recommended that you have at least two years of professional experience, it’s not necessary and is open to recent college graduates.